Terry L. Herdman

 Phone: (540) 231 0284

 Alana Romanella joined ARC in August of 2013.
-Her primary responsibilities include: organizing Networked Learning Initiatives workshops, lecture series, and academic events; ARC booth at SuperComputing conference, public awareness, diversity initiatives, and public relations within the university.
-She is an XSEDE Campus Champion and Student Champion mentor.
-She also teaches several courses as a Political Science Adjunct at Radford University.
+Alana’s primary responsibilities at ARC focus on organizing workshops, lecture series, and academic events; public awareness, diversity initiatives, and public relations.
+She teaches several courses as a Political Science Adjunct at Radford University.
 Her research interests focus on visualizing and analyzing data pertaining to violent domestic extremism.